itzTriplett/Esp8266Server/README.md

 ## Coding Your Web Server
 ###### (cont.)

-4. On the following lines write in the serial print methods so you can call for your device’s IP Address.
+4. On the lines that follow paste in the serial print methods so you can call for your device’s IP Address.
 5. Then you can begin writing the code for your web server.
 For now we’ll just display the message “Hello World!”
 ```ino
   Serial.println("");